-The structure is composed of a thin steel shell, constructed by specialist steel fabricator, CIG, like the hull of a ship, creating a single smooth, monocoque surface.
+The structure is composed of a thin steel shell, constructed by specialist steel fabricator CIG, like the hull of a ship, creating a single smooth, monocoque surface.
 This consists of an 8 mm double-curved external plate, stiffened by thin internal welded steel rib-plates, creating a 16 m span column-free space.

 The spread of the loads along the perimeter of the shell allowed for the use of shallow concrete foundations.
 These consisted of strip foundations beneath the entirety of the perimeter wall and a ground-bearing slab to form the studio floor.
-Two access ramps were produced from either paved made-ground or with a reinforced concrete slab in which the foundations for handrail posts can be integrated into the slab.
+Two access ramps were produced from either paved made-ground or with a reinforced concrete slab in which the foundations for handrail posts could be integrated into the slab.

 Steel monocoque shell structure for a drawing studio at an expanding university

 £ 1.8 million

 - 2017 Civic Trust Award - National Winner